Joseph Medill: Mayoralty

-Taking Medill's lead, on February 12, 1872, the City Council approved 26-6 an ordinance that prohibited the construction of wood frame buildings in city limits.
+Taking Medill's lead, on February 12, 1872, the Common Council approved 26-6 an ordinance that prohibited the construction of wood frame buildings in city limits.

 Medill was a strong Republican loyalist who supported President Grant for re-election in 1872.
-The breach with White came because White supported the breakaway Liberal Republicans, reformists who nominated Horace Greeley for president.
-It was also at this time that Medill broke with Greeley.
+This caused a breach with Tribune editor, Horace White after White supported the breakaway Liberal Republicans, reformists who nominated Horace Greeley for president.

 In his second year as mayor, tensions arose as he began to further utilize the new powers given to the mayor.
-At the first 1873 meeting of the City Council, Medill announced that he would be using the power to select the chairmen of members of the council committees.
+At the first 1873 meeting of the Common Council, Medill announced that he would be using the power to select the chairmen of members of the council committees.
 He appointed his loyalists to lead most important committees, while aldermen of wards consisting of immigrant populations received lesser consideration for appointments.
-In the first three months of 1873 alone, Medill practiced his veto power on five City Council ordinances.
+In the first three months of 1873 alone, Medill practiced his veto power on five Common Council ordinances.

 Medill and his police superintendent Elmer Washburn cracked down on gambling.

-Medill met not only resistance from a City Council divided over his exercise of power and aspects of his agenda, but also resistance from citizens.
+Medill met not only resistance from a Common Council divided over his exercise of power and aspects of his agenda, but also resistance from citizens.
 Anton C. Hesing derided him as "Joseph I, Dictator".

 The stress of the job of mayor impaired Medill's health.
 In August 1873, he appointed Lester L. Bond as Acting Mayor for the remaining 3½ months of his term, and went to Europe on a convalescent tour.

-Post-mayoral politics
+Personal life

+Medill married Katherine "Kitty" Patrick on September 2, 1852, and they had three daughters, Katherine, Elinor and Josephine.
 Medill died on March 16, 1899, at the age of 75 in San Antonio, Texas.
 He was buried at Graceland Cemetery in Chicago.